tommililja/Farse/README.md

 }
 ```

-Then we can just run the parser.
+Then we can just run the parser synchronously or asynchronously.

 ```fsharp
 let user =